Bruno Postiglioni

 Bruno Postiglioni (born 8 April 1987 in La Plata) is an Argentine rugby union player.
 He plays as a prop and as a hooker.

 Postiglioni currently plays for Beauvais Rugby Club.

-He counts 18 caps for Argentina, since his debut at 20 May 2012, in the 40–5 win over Uruguay, in Santiago, for the South American Rugby Championship.
-He has currently 1 try scored, and 5 points on aggregate.
+He counts 18 caps for Argentina, since his debut on 20 May 2012, in the 40–5 win over Uruguay, in Santiago, for the South American Rugby Championship.
+He has currently scored one try and 5 points on aggregate.

 Postiglioni was called for the 2012 Rugby Championship, but only made his debut in the competition in 2014.